bytebase/bytebase.com-old/content/changelog/bytebase-1-9-1.md

 ---
 title: Bytebase 1.9.1
 author: Mila
-published_at: 2022/12/15 17:21:21
+published_at: 2022/12/15 17:00:00
-description: "- Support database access control. - Schema Editor for MySQL. - Check "Mark as done" to skip a task."
+description: "- Support database access control. - Schema Editor for MySQL. - Check Mark as done to skip a task. - Mark issue as Needs Attention."
 ---

 ## 🚀 New Features